 - If I make updates to my live app metadata (updates that wouldn't require approval and testing by the Appstore), would the staged rollout version receive these updates as well?

 - Yes, your staged rollout version receives the same metadata as your live app, so any allowed updates you make to the live app would apply to your staged rollout as well.
 However, only certain updates to your live app are allowed, such as editing your description and images.
 You cannot change the content rating or APK file for your live app without creating a new version.
 (When you edit information for your live app, the Edit button is not available for updates that require re-submission and approval from the Appstore.)
 You cannot create a new version in addition to the existing staged rollout version that you already created.
-For example, you can't change your live app's device support options on the APK Files tab because doing so would require you to create a new version.
+For example, you can't change your live app's device support options on the App Information tab because doing so would require you to create a new version.
 If you already have a staged rollout version, you cannot create another new version that lives alongside the existing staged rollout version.

 - Is the user base for the staged rollout dynamic?